als-computing/splash_flows_globus/docs/mkdocs/docs/common_infrastructure.md

     - This module is responsible for managing the pruning of data off of storage systems.
 It uses a configurable retention policy to determine when to remove files.
 It contains an ABC called `PruneController()` that is extended by specific implementations for `FileSystemEndpoint`, `GlobusEndpoint`, and `HPSSEndpoint`.
 - **`orchestration/sfapi.py`**: Create an SFAPI Client to launch remote jobs at NERSC.
 - **`orchestration/flows/scicat/ingest.py`**: Ingests datasets into SciCat, our metadata management system.
+- **`orchestration/hpss.py`**: Schedule a Prefect Flow to copy data between NERSC CFS and HPSS.
+These call the relevant TransferControllers for HPSS, which handle the underlying tape-safe logic.

 ## Beamline Specific Implementation Patterns
 In order to balance generalizability, maintainability, and scalability of this project to multiple beamlines, we try to organize specific implementations in a similar way.
 We keep specific implementaqtions in the directory `orchestration/flows/bl{beamline_id}/`, which generally contains a few things: